 - tuition fees

-- a monthly living allowance
+- monthly living allowance

 Sometimes local groups or different organisations may offer these sports scholarships and they usually look at criteria such as community service.